CityIsBetter/NoteScape/README.md

 # NoteScape

 NoteScape is a powerful and versatile note-taking app designed to enhance your productivity and organization.
-Featuring bulletins, to-dos, image uploads, and an AI assistant, NoteScape offers seamless sync across devices and a rich editing experience.
+Featuring bulletins, to-dos, image uploads, and an AI assistant, NoteScape offers seamless sync across devices and a rich editing experience. read the [blog](https://t.ly/t0ryI) to know how I made this project.

 ## Features